-Artichokes are thought to be a domesticated version of the cardoon and have their root in Southern Italy.
+Artichokes are considered a domesticated version of the cardoon and are rooted in Southern Italy.

-At some point, a local artichoke variety was developed in the coastal area near Rome.
-This cultivar is known as the carciofo romanesco (Roman artichoke), in recognition of its origins.
+At some point, locals developed a local artichoke variety in the coastal area near Rome.
+This cultivar is known as the carciofo romanesco (Roman artichoke) in recognition of its origins.

-The romanesco artichoke is rounder than other cultivars and is a little bigger than a tennis ball.
-The outer leaves are softer than those of the green ones meaning that most of the artichoke can be eaten with little thrown away.
-This has led to them being cooked and eaten whole.
+You will find that the outer leaves are softer than the green ones, meaning that we can eat most of the artichoke with little thrown away.
+Luckily, this has led to them being cooked and eaten whole.

 Nothing is left to chance in preparing this fragrant and straightforward side dish:

-Choose the right variety of artichoke (the violet one AKA Romanesco artichoke).
-This variety is distinguished from the others by its rounder shape its thornless leaves.
+Choose a suitable variety of artichokes (the violet one AKA Romanesco artichoke).
+This variety is distinguished from the others by its rounder shape and its thornless leaves.